Foreign trade of the United States

-Foreign trade of the United States comprises the international imports and exports of the United States.
-The country is among the top three global importers and exporters.

-The regulation of trade is constitutionally vested in the United States Congress.
+The regulation of foreign trade is constitutionally vested in the United States Congress.
 After the Great Depression, the country emerged as among the most significant global trade policy-makers, and it is now a partner to a number of international trade agreements, including the General Agreement on Tariffs and Trade (GATT) and the World Trade Organization (WTO).
 Gross U.S. assets held by foreigners were $16.3 trillion as of the end of 2006 (over 100% of GDP).

-Introduction
+The United States is among the top three global importers and exporters.
 The country has trade relations with many other countries.
 Within that, the trade with Europe and Asia is predominant.
 To fulfill the demands of the industrial sector, the country has to import mineral oil and iron ore on a large scale.
 Machinery, cotton yarn, toys, mineral oil, lubricants, steel, tea, sugar, coffee, and many more items are traded.
-The country's export list includes food grains like wheat, corn, and soybean.
-Aeroplane, cars, computers, paper, and machine tools required for different industries.
-In 2016 United States current account balance was −$469,400,000,000.
-US manufacturers exported $1,365.31 billion in goods exports in 2019,with Canada, Mexico, China, Japan and the United Kingdom representing 35.44% of the export market.
+The country's export list includes food grains like wheat, corn, and soybeans, as well as aeroplanes, cars, computers, paper, and machine tools required for different industries.
+In 2016 United States current account balance was negative $469,400,000,000.
+U.S. manufacturers exported $1,365.31 billion in goods exports in 2019, with Canada, Mexico, China, Japan and the United Kingdom representing 35.44% of the export market.

-Relatively few US companies export; a 2009 study reported that 18% of US manufacturers export their goods.
-Exporting is concentrated to a small number of companies: the largest 1% of US companies that export comprise 81% of US exports.
+Relatively few U.S. companies export; a 2009 study reported that 18% of U.S. manufacturers export their goods.
+Exporting is concentrated to a small number of companies: the largest 1% of U.S. companies that export comprise 81% of U.S. exports.